-Survey Date Description of Changes Since Last Survey Interpretation 23 rd September 2016 Cliff-top Survey: Twenty ground control points have been established at Cowbar and Staithes for biannual cliff top monitoring.
+Survey Date Description of Changes Since Last Survey Interpretation 4 th September 2017 Cliff-top Survey: Twenty ground control points have been established at Cowbar and Staithes for biannual cliff top monitoring.
 Locations 12 to 20 are in the Scarborough Borough Council area.
 The separation between any two points is around 100 m.
 Data collection involves a distance offset measurement from the ground control point to the cliff edge along a fixed bearing.
-Between April 2016 and September 2016, nine of the 20 posts showed change within a range of the technique.
-Posts 3, 6, 7, and 13.
-Four stations showed erosion of between 0.1 and 0.3m over the summer of 2016.
-A further four stations were inaccessible due to a landslip on the headland suggesting there may have been significant recession in this area.
-Longer term trends: Table C1 shows that survey location 13 has shown the greatest total erosion with ±0.1m, which is not considered significant given the error of the technique.
-Posts 3, 6, 7, and 13 showed the largest erosion with 0.1 to 0.3m cliff recession recorded.
-Calculation of longer-term erosion rates based on the recorded change between 2008 and 2015 indicates that eighteen on the frontage recorded a change rate within a range of ±0.1m/yr., which is considered to be within the error of the measurement.
-Post 13 (near the eastern breakwater) shows consistent erosion through the surveys at 0.3m/yr.
-Posts 9 to 12 were inaccessible due to a landslip on the headland; the area was fenced off by the National Trust. a loss of 2.3m ( $\pm$ 0.3m) between the November 2008 baseline and September 2015, resulting in a long term average recession rate of 0.3m/yr.
+Between March 2017 and September 2017 14 of the 20 posts showed change within a range of ±0.1m, which is not considered significant given the error of the technique.
+Only posts 3 and 18 showed erosion with 0.35m and 0.11m cliff recession recorded respectively.
+Calculation of longer-term erosion rates based on the recorded change between 2008 and 2017 indicates that 13 posts on the frontage recorded a change rate within a range of ±0.1m/year, which is considered to be within the error of the measurement.
+Posts 1, 4, and 13 (near the eastern breakwater) show consistent erosion through the surveys at 0.3m/yr.
+Posts 9 to 12 were inaccessible due to a landslip on the headland; the area was fenced off by the National Trust.
+Appendix C provides results from the September 2017 survey, showing the distance from the ground control point to the edge of the cliff top along the defined bearing and changes in position since the November 2008 baseline survey.
+Two stations showed erosion of between 0.1 and 0.3m over the summer of 2017.
+A further four stations continued to be inaccessible due to a landslip on the headland.
+Longer term trends: Table C1 shows that survey location 13 has shown the greatest total erosion with a loss of 2.4m (±0.3m) between the November 2008 baseline and September 2017, resulting in a long-term average recession rate of 0.3m/yr.
 This area is above the eastern breakwater and is known to have experienced rock falls previously.
-Appendix C provides results from the September 2016 survey, showing the distance from the ground control point to the edge of the cliff top along the defined bearing and changes in position since the November 2008 baseline survey.